mensatt/frontend/backlog.md

-[ ] Make it so you can swipe left and right on the overview page [ ] Make it so you can swipe left and right on the calendar page [X] Hidden Occurrences button floating if there's only one occurrence -> anchor at bottom somehow
+[ ] Make it so you can swipe left and right on the overview page [ ] Make it so you can swipe left and right on the calendar page [ ] Show indicator on every calendar date where there's occurrances for that day [ ] Show indicator for every mensa whether open or not [X] Hidden Occurrences button floating if there's only one occurrence -> anchor at bottom somehow